OSINT is an acronym for Open Source Intelligence.

 The US Department of Defense and the Director of National Intelligence both define OSINT as, "produced from publicly available information that is collected, exploited, and disseminated in a timely manner to an appropriate audience for the purpose of addressing a specific intelligence requirement."

 III - INTERNET INVESTIGATIONS & INTELLIGENCE

-In 2017, Detective Chief Inspector Peter Lloyd (retired) explained how policing techniques moved away from collecting traditional “Open Source” information to a new “Internet Investigations and Intelligence” capability, with the skills to match the digital age.
+In 2017, a UK law enforcement officer, Detective Chief Inspector Peter Lloyd (now retired), explained how policing techniques moved away from collecting traditional “Open Source” information to a new “Internet Investigations and Intelligence” capability, with the skills to match the digital age.